jrili/datacamp-cleaning-bank-marketing/README.md

 # Project Objective
 * Clean messy raw data (handling missing values, incorrect types, normalize field content formats)
-* Derive new features from the given data
 * Perform tests at each stage to verify correctness of data processing
 * Export clean datasets into multiple CSV files for analytics use